reagent-project/reagent-cookbook/recipes/mojs-animation/README.md

 1. Create a new project
 2. Add the `mo . js` library to `resources/public/vendor/js`
 3. Add necessary items to `resources/public/index.html`
+4. Add some css to `resources/public/css/animation.css`
-4. Add `animation-did-mount` function to render a Tween using the DOM node
+5. Add `animation-did-mount` function to render a Tween using the DOM node
-5. Add a `translate-y` function to update the node during animation
+6. Add a `translate-y` function to update the node during animation
-6. Create an `animation` component that will render a `div` element
+7. Create an `animation` component that will render a `div` element
-7. Add externs in `project.clj` using the `mo . js` library
+8. Add externs in `project.clj` using the `mo . js` library

 #### Step 1: Create a new project